FlareCoding/StelluxOS/README.md

 <!-- Acknowledgments -->
 ## :gem: Acknowledgements

+This work was supported by the
+Red Hat Collaboratory at Boston University under the award “Symbiotes: A New Step in Linux’s Evolution”, Red Hat Collaboratory Research Incubation Award Program (2024-01-RH12)

-Special thanks to Dr. Tommy Unger for the Symbiote and kElevate work, Dr. Jonathan Appavoo for supporting this project from inception, and the Red Hat Research team for all the technical knowledge and support they brought to the table.
+Additionally, special thanks to Dr. Tommy Unger for the Symbiote and kElevate work, Dr. Jonathan Appavoo for supporting this project from inception, and all the support they brought to the table.